Certified Internal Auditor® (CIA®) Eligibility Requirements

 Candidates in the CIA program agree to accept the conditions of the program, including eligibility requirements, exam confidentiality, Code of Ethics, and Continuing Professional Education (CPE), along with other conditions enacted by The IIA's Professional Certification Board (PCB).

-CIA candidates must meet the following eligibility requirements for education, character, work experience, and identification.
+CIA candidates must meet the following entry and exit eligibility requirements to obtain the CIA designation.
 Before a candidate application can be approved, ALL documentation (proof of education, character reference, and identification) must be received and approved by The IIA’s Certification staff.

 Proof of Identification